felixweinberger/vault/README.md

 Vault is built from the ground up in React Native, using Expo SDK as a framework for rapid development.
 Redux is used for state and data management, using Async Storage as the main data storage solution.
 The Dropbox API provides a way to backup user data to the cloud without requiring the user to hand over data to Vault at any time.

 ## Contributing
-If you want to run or develop Vault on your local machine, you'll need to:
+If you want to run or develop Vault on your local machine, follow the instructions for each platform below:

 ### iOS